ChalleNGe

 • Child Friendly City: Ekua Ghansah, Child Friendly City Programme Lead

-• Captivate (Mansfield and Ashfield CEP): Vanessa Oxspring, Director
+• Captivate (Mansfield and Ashfield CEP): Emily Minnett

-• Nottingham City Council: Jon Rea, Engagement and Participation Lead
+• Nottingham City Council: Jon Rea, Consultation and engagement

 • Nottingham City Council: Jacquie Thomas, Youth and Play Manager